This comprehensive comparison of tri-tip vs brisket will tell you all you need to know about the differences between these two legendary cuts of beef.

-But, when it comes down to try tip vs brisket, how will you decide which is right for you, your smoker, and your table?
-We’re going to sort that out here and now.
+Because when it comes down to it, how can you decide which is right for you and your plate unless you know the intricacies and differences between them?
+Well, we’re going to sort that out here and now.

-Stay with me – like the cuts themselves, this is going to be epic.
+So stay with me to learn all this and more because — like the cuts themselves — this is going to be epic.

 Contents (Jump to Topic)

 - 3 Which is Better — Brisket or Tri-Tip?